Upper Mercer flint

 Upper Mercer flint or Upper Mercer chert is a type of flint, or a pure form of chert, found in Coshocton, Hocking, and Perry counties of Ohio.
 Made of forms of silica and quartz, the hard and brittle stone was used by prehistoric people to make tools and weapons.
 To create stone tools, flint was heated to make chipping away at the stone easier, and then the flint was chipped to form razor-sharp edges.
 Resulting tools included spearheads, scrapers, knives, and arrows.

 Ohio flint is found between layers of Cambridge Limestone and Brassfield Limestone.
 It was deposited during the Paleozoic Era in the seas that covered what is now Ohio.
 Other deposits can be found in soil moved by glaciers, in glacial till or as erratics.

 The Welling site, an Upper Mercer flint quarry, is located on the eastern boundary of the town of Nellie in the Walhonding River Valley.
-It is 14 miles below the glacial boundary in the unglaciated Allegheny Plateau.
+It is 14 miles from the terminal moraine in the unglaciated Allegheny Plateau.
 The hills on either side of the valley are composed of bedrock of the Upper Mercer and Pottsville series.